oboberg/cadence_hackathon/docs/index.rst

 Getting Started with MAF and OpSim
 ==================================
 Here you will find some basic instructions for running MAF and OpSim using Docker containers.
+Please see Docker and Directories sections before starting with MAF or OpSim.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    docker
    directories